Ashutosh-Ojha/NETFLIX_CLONE/README.md

         Usage
     Exploration: Dive into the site to witness the replicated Netflix interface in action.
     Content Navigation: Browse through diverse categories and delve into the showcased content.
-        (Include any specific instructions for users or contributors)

 Known Issues